StackVista/stackstate-docs/develop/tutorials/external_events_tutorial.md

 ## Setup

-[This repository](https://github.com/StackVista/custom-events-tutorial) contains a sample project with a [Puppet](https://puppet.com/) report processor that sends events to StackState.
-A [report processor](https://puppet.com/docs/puppet/7.0/reporting_about.html) in Puppet processes a report of a Puppet configuration run.
+[This repository](https://github.com/StackVista/custom-events-tutorial) contains a sample project with a [Puppet \(puppet.com\) report processor](https://puppet.com/docs/puppet/7.0/reporting_about.html) that will process a report of a Puppet configuration run and send events to StackState.

-In our example, the report processor will send an event to StackState that is related to the host Puppet runs on.
+All events in StackState are bound to elements (components or relations).
+In our example, the events sent to StackState by the report processor will be bound to the host that Puppet runs on.

-The project uses [Vagrant](https://www.vagrantup.com/) to provision a virtual machine with puppet and the sample report processor installed.
+The project uses [Vagrant \(vagrantuo.com\)](https://www.vagrantup.com/) to provision a virtual machine with Puppet and the sample report processor installed installed.
+If you don't have access to Vagrant, read how you can [submit events directly](#submitting-external-events-directly).

 Clone the repository to your laptop to get started.

 ## Preparing StackState

-Before you get started, StackState must be configured to handle the data we will be sending from the sample project.
-The project sends data in a format that is consumed by the built-in **Agent v2 StackPack**.
-After installing this StackPack, StackState will know how to interpret the sample data.
+Before you get started, StackState must be configured to handle the data that will be sent from the sample project.
+The project uses a StackState Agent installed on the virtual machine to send data in a format that is consumed by the built-in **Agent v2 StackPack**.

-The virtual machine in the sample project already has the StackState agent installed.
+The sample project will handle installation of the StackState Agent on the virtual machine.
+You will need to install the **Agent v2 StackPack** in StackState to interpret the data it sends.
+If you're running the tutorial on an existing instance of StackState, make sure to install a dedicated instance of the Agent v2 StackPack.
+This will allow you to easily clean up and remove all configuration and topology imported by the tutorial when you're finished.

 ## Preparing the tutorial